8 May, 2016 10:15

 “We just keep to our own out here.
 There’s no public transport really, certainly no trams like you would imagine”

-Kylie, who’s husband is a FIFO worker who needs to leave near a major capital airport for work, says looking around her suburb, you could easily be in Western Sydney or Logan.
+Kylie, who’s husband is a FIFO worker that needs to live near a major capital airport for work, says looking around her suburb, you could easily be in Western Sydney or Logan.

 “It’s all the same, its not trendy at all.
 Anyone who moves down to Melbourne for the three laneways with graffiti and the AFL culture need to be realistic.
 If you’ve got a family, you are living in a developed community like this one,”